Confidentiality Notice

 Reduced from 1.5 to 1.2.

-Financial Impact: Protected ability to win large contracts and preferred status with top-tier GCs.
+Financial Impact: Protected ability to win large contracts and preferred GC status.

 Accounts Receivable (DSO)